 Pro Tip: We always recommend taking your foot off the pedal any time you’re moving the part to simply save air volume.
 Know the air volume required is measured in “volume per minute” or cubic feet per minute (cfm) and if you simply remove the blast for 5 seconds every minute you just saved 8% of the cfm usage per minute.
 That’s like only needing 15 cfm to operate any machine requiring 16.6 cfm.

 Before we dive in there are four critical things to know before you buy an air compressor for abrasive blasting.
 If you’re not sure what they are, take a quick minute and read this to refresh your memory.
-Also, if you’re planning to buy a piston air compressor, check out these six facts to help you choose the right compressor for your needs.
+Check out these five great tips if you’re in the market for an air compressor.
+Also, if you know you’re planning to buy a piston air compressor, check out these six facts specifically related to piston air compressors to help you choose the right compressor for your needs.

 Pro Tip: If you plan to operate close to the max air compressor pump volume (cfm) know the tank is also a chiller.
 All compressed air exits the pump as hot air and goes into the cold tank for storage.
 Just like your air conditioner at home or in your car creates moisture so will hot air entering a cold storage tank.
 After prolonged use the compressor tank will warm, accumulate water and the air will again leave the tank warm and full of moisture.
 Next the compressed air enters the cold steel blasting cabinet where it can again create moisture.
 Wet air is a bad thing in dry blast cabinets, but you can install many different types of air dryers or coolers to remove the moisture.
 We like an Ambient Dryer that connect to the air inlet of the machine and removes moisture from the air being used by the abrasive blaster and not the entire air compressor.